Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 You need a solid understanding of everything it takes to run an online business before you can level up to become a tech VA.

 My advice – make sure you have a solid understanding of the big picture.
 I firmly believe that you have to know exactly what your client’s goals are and how to make them happen in the online space.
-In fact, it’s the foundation of my entire crash course course for becoming a sought-after unicorn virtual assistant.
+In fact, it’s the foundation of my Unicorn Digital Marketing Assistant School for becoming a sought-after unicorn digital marketing assistant.

 Then, focus on learning a few of each of the different types of programs.
 Maybe you already have clients using some of these.
 Or you can suggest they try a new tool.